Ofeknave99/carfotyou/README.md

 User Registration and Login
-User Roles: Admin, Business Owner, Regular User Create, Update, and Delete Virtual Business Cards
+User Roles: Admin, Business Owner, Regular User Create, Update, and Delete Virtual Business Cars
 Add posts to Favorites
 About Page for Application Information
 Technologies Used